Edna Mode: Voice

 Edna follows the tradition of Pixar directors voicing secondary characters in their films, which was based around Bird's authoritarian voice during production.
 Bird's voice for the character originated from story boarding sessions, during which various Pixar employees typically provide characters' voices temporarily.
 Although these voices are usually eventually replaced with professional actors, there are some unique instances when the original voices are retained, as was the case with Bird's "Edna" performance.
 Bird had also provided temporary voices for other characters during this time, including Bob Parr and Syndrome, who were ultimately voiced by Craig T. Nelson and Jason Lee, respectively.

 Several actresses were considered for the role of Edna, including a performer who repeatedly asked Bird to demonstrate her dialogue until eventually telling him to simply voice the character himself.
 The role was also offered to actress and comedian Lily Tomlin, who ultimately declined, relenting that she could never voice the character as funnily as the director.
+According to Bird, an actress he had admired and had been petitioning for the role asked him to send her home with a tape recording of his scratch voiceover so she could rehearse.
+After about a week, the actress returned to Bird and explained "You know what, you do it pretty well.
+You should do it.
+I find myself trying to sound like you".
 Finally succumbing to "popular demand" from his staff, Bird joked that he was ultimately cast as Edna simply because he was both affordable and available at the time.
 A similar approach was used for several other supporting characters in The Incredibles: animator Bret Parker voices Kari, the Parr family's teenage babysitter; writer Bud Luckey voices government agent Rick Dicker; and production designer Lou Romano voices Bernie Kropp, Dash's teacher.

 Bird described Edna's accent as a combination of Japanese and German, deciding to draw influence from these regions because "they're two small countries that have amazing design and amazing technology", citing cameras and cars as examples of technology they specialize in.
 Although Bird's performance is considerably broad, he prevents Edna from becoming too much of a caricature in order to maintain the illusion that she is one of the film's smartest characters.
 In the Italian and French-language dubs of the film, Bird's comic accent is replaced by that of French entertainer Amanda Lear, who offers a more seductive, "biting" interpretation.
 Lear said that dubbing Edna's voice was not an easy process, but accepted the job after being offered the role upon seeing the film at the Cannes Film Festival in order to fulfill her dream of having always wanted to voice a Disney character.
 Edna was the first character Lear was hired to dub in Italian.